JADES: Spectroscopic Confirmation and Proper Motion for a T-Dwarf at 2 Kiloparsecs

 \subsection{NIRCam-Derived Proper Motions}

 The NIRCam observations that were used to initially identify JADES-GS-BD-9 were taken in late September 2022, and additional JADES observations were taken of the JADES Deep region where this source resides at the end of September 2023.
 These observations allow us to measure the proper motion for this source, which can be used to estimate a transverse velocity and better understand where JADES-GS-BD-9 resides within the Milky Way.
 In Figure \ref{fig:proper-motion} we plot the 2022 (left column) and 2023 (middle column) images in F115W for JADES-GS-BD-9 (top row).
 A positional offset for the source can be seen by comparing the 2022 and 2023 observations, which we estimate by fitting the centroid of the brown dwarf in each image.
 From the F115W images, we calculate a separation of 0.016$^{\prime\prime} \pm0.008^{\prime\prime}$.
-We adopt the mean of these measurements and present a proper motion of $20 \pm 4$ mas yr$^{-1}$ to the southeast for the source.
+We adopt the mean of these measurements and present a proper motion of $20 \pm 4$ mas yr$^{-1}$ to the southeast for the source (a proper motion of $11 \pm 2$ mas yr$^{-1}$ to the east, and $16 \pm 3$ mas yr$^{-1}$ to the south).
 In Figure \ref{fig:proper-motion}, we plot the 2022 NIRCam F115W thumbnail for the source in the top left panel, the 2023 thumbnail in the top middle panel, and the 2023 thumbnail subtracted from the 2022 thumbnail in the top right panel.